 Responsible for Maintenance: Chief Operating Officer

 The 14- and 19-weekly meal plan amounts reset each week.
 The block meal plans carry over from week to week but reset at the end of each academic semester.
 Residential students are required to purchase a meal plan; however, only commuter students may opt for the Block 40 plan.
 All meal plans include dining dollars which may be used for additional meals or à la cart items.
-Unused meal swipes are not transferable.
-However, any dining dollar balance will roll from Fall to Spring semesters for those who remain enrolled in a meal plan.
+Unused meal swipes are not transferable..
 Unused dining dollars will expire at the end of the Spring semester.
 See the Housing Terms & Conditions (Appendix VII) for more details.

 Students who wish to opt-out of the dining plan should review Section XII: Compliance for directions.